-The spirit of the Indian culture can be found in the way we celebrate our festivals.
-Whether it’s Diwali or eid, the celebration of festivals strengthens our sense of unity.
+The spirit of Indian culture can be found in the way we celebrate our festivals.
+Whether it’s Diwali or Eid, the celebration of festivals strengthens our sense of unity.
 Festivals are a way for Indians to embrace the fascinating past of their tradition and cultural heritage.
 The elders of the families pass on their traditions to the next generation and teach them the importance of expressing their gratitude to God and upholding their values.

 Also Read: Speech on Indian Education System

 - The Indian civilization is among the oldest civilizations in the world with many people still following the norms and rituals of these civilizations, making it still alive.

 - India is a nation with thousands of cultures, and people can find unique characteristics in each of them.

 - Despite having numerous differences in various aspects, one thing which binds the whole nation is its unity in diversity.

 - Religions in India have a deep and great impact on shaping the culture and traditions of the country.

 - Among the many festivals, India celebrates more than 50 festivals and boasts its dynamic culture via lively festivals like Holi, Diwali, Durga Pooja, Dussehra, Ganesh Chaturthi, Eid, Guru Parab, Christmas etc.

 - Apart from major festivals, there are also various regional festivals like Chhath Pooja, Teej, Onam, Pongal, etc celebrated across states.